There are a wide range of services in NSW that can help you with free or low-cost legal information, advice and assistance.

 Home Building Advocacy Service The Home Building Advocacy Service is run by Western Sydney Community Legal Centre for home owners who have already attempted to resolve their home building dispute through NSW Fair Trading.

 Housing Appeals Committee The Housing Appeals Committee is an independent agency that reviews certain decisions made by NSW social housing providers.

 LawAccess NSW LawAccess NSW provides legal information, referrals and in some cases, advice for people who have a legal problem in NSW.

 Legal Aid NSW Legal Aid NSW provides legal services to disadvantaged clients across NSW in most areas of criminal, family and civil law.

 Find Legal Answers Find Legal Answers is a free online legal information resource for people living in NSW.
 This service is co-ordinated by the NSW State Library's Legal Information Access Centre (LIAC).

-NSW Aboriginal Tenants Advice Services NSW Aboriginal Tenants Advice Services provide free advice and advocacy for Aboriginal tenants living in NSW.
+NSW Aboriginal Tenants Advice and Advocacy Services NSW Aboriginal Tenants Advice Services provide free advice and advocacy for Aboriginal tenants living in NSW.